suit-wg/architecture/draft-ietf-suit-architecture.md

 shrinking the size of the manifest by stripping elements that are no longer needed.

-In order to satisfy the reliability requirements defined in
-{{reliability}}, devices must always be able to return to a working firmware image.
+The design of a reliable firmware update solution requires devices to return to a working firmware image.
 This has implications for the design of the bootloader.
 If the firmware image contains the firmware consumer functionality, as described above, then the bootloader must be able to roll back to a working firmware image.
 Alternatively, the bootloader